AdobeDocs/experience-manager-cloud-service.it-IT/help/compliance/home.md

 # Conformità in AEM as a Cloud Service {#aem-compliance}

-Segui una panoramica sulla conformità in Experience Manager as a Cloud Service.
+Ottieni una panoramica sulla conformità in Experience Manager as a Cloud Service.

 ## Articoli principali sulla panoramica {#key-articles}